 In Washington State, “common law marriage” does not exist.
 However, Washington courts do recognize “committed intimate relationships.”
 These relationships were formerly known as “meretricious relationships” and exist when an unmarried couple lives together for a significant period of time.
 In Washington State, these relationships have property rights similar to those had by married couples.
 It is critical that you know and understand the implications of living with an intimate partner in Washington so you can plan accordingly.
 Cohabitation laws apply to all couples meeting legal requirements for committed intimate relationships, including both opposite-sex and same-sex couples.

-How does the court determine a committed intimate relationship?
+How does the court determine a Committed Intimate Relationship (CIR)?

 There is not a specific set of criteria or a distinct formula used to determine if a relationship constitutes a committed intimate relationship.
 The courts use a number of different factors when making this determination.
 Some of these factors (among others) may include: